 The Learning Commons’ Role in Retention

 The Learning Commons serves as a centralized location for programming, for information exchange, and for practice, all of which promote academic achievement.
-All faculty and staff at Quinnipiac can submit information to help students achieve their academic goals though the Learning Commons’ Retention Alert system.
-Learning Commons staff coordinate with faculty advisors, Student Affairs and Residence Life staff, and the college and school deans to get ahead of student challenges before they turn into crises.
-Faculty also collaborate with Learning Specialists to develop unique in-class interventions to develop specific and transferrable thinking and learning skills as they manifest themselves in the classroom.
+All faculty and staff at Quinnipiac can submit referrals to help students achieve their academic goals though the Learning Commons’ Retention Alert system.
+Learning Commons staff coordinate with faculty advisers, Student Affairs and Residence Life staff, and the college and school deans to get ahead of student challenges before they turn into crises.
+Faculty also collaborate with learning specialists to develop unique in-class interventions to develop specific and transferrable thinking and learning skills as they manifest themselves in the classroom and beyond.
 Furthermore, Learning Commons staff serve to assist the Academic Integrity Board’s mission of informing ethical behavior and remediating offenses.
 In all its activities, the Learning Commons engages in a consistent practice of information gathering as a means of better understanding the needs of the Quinnipiac student and planning the activities and programs to meet those needs.